Ricardo Ramírez Hernández

 Her practice focuses on trade remedies proceedings, including antidumping and subsidies investigations.
 She has worked with governments, multinational corporations, and private companies on a wide range of issues.
-With ten years of experience, her practice also includes regulatory and arbitration matters as well as issues related to the North American Free Trade Agreement (NAFTA).
+With twelve years of experience, her practice also includes regulatory and arbitration matters as well as issues related to the North American Free Trade Agreement (NAFTA).

 Marisol has represented national and multinational companies in anti-dumping and subsidies investigations as well as in procedures derived from the imposition of anti-dumping duties such as sunset, annual reviews, and anti-circumvention proceedings.
 She is also responsible for the legal defense of private companies on legal appeals related to international trade investigations before national courts and amparo lawsuits.